HugoRamonPereira/hugoramonpereira/README.md

 - 💻 Currently I am working hard to improve my skills with Next.js.
 - 🖥️ I am also learning Node.js aspiring to be a Fullstack Developer.
+- 📱 I have also started my journey as a Mobile Developer with React Native.
 - 👨🏻‍💻 The tecnologies I work daily with are: ReactJS, NextJS, Typescript and Javascript, Styled-Components, TailwindCSS, and so many more.

 “The only thing standing between you and outrageous success is continuous progress” - Dan Waldschmidt